top of page

 • Weight management: Since stevia is calorie-free, it can help reduce overall sugar intake.

 • Dental health: Unlike sugar, stevia does not cause cavities.
-It can't be fermented by oral bacteria to produce harmful acids.
+It cannot be fermented by oral bacteria to produce harmful acids.

-• Blood sugar control: Safer for people with diabetes since it doesn’t spike glucose.
+• Blood sugar control: Safer for individuals with diabetes since it doesn’t spike glucose levels.

 • Plant-based: Stevia plant extracts come from natural leaves, unlike many artificial sweeteners.